SnoekLab/Dijkhuizen_etal_2025_Drone/VCF_to_SNP/README.md

 # Lac_SNPs
 ### *Lactuca sativa* SNP Processing

-For eGWAS a matrix with integers indicating allele status (REF/HET/ALT) is needed.
+For GWAS (and eGWAS) a matrix with integers indicating allele status (REF/HET/ALT) is needed.
 To make these the combined VCF file needs to be processed and reformatted.

-- The VCF file was obtained from: research-lettuceknow/processed_data/03_variant-calling_V1_20220621/combined_vcf

 ##### Split Sativa and Serriola
 The combined VCF was split over sativa and serriola, both to their own VCF.
 These VCFs were filtered for only bi-allelic SNPs.